Level/abstract-level/README.md

 - `keyEncoding`: custom key encoding for this iterator, used to encode range options, to encode `seek()` targets and to decode keys.
 - `valueEncoding`: custom value encoding for this iterator, used to decode values.
 - `signal`: an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) to [abort read operations on the iterator](#aborting-iterators).
-- `snapshot`: explicit [snapshot](#snapshot) for the iterator to [read from](#reading-from-snapshots) assuming `db.supports.explicitSnapshots` is true.
+- `snapshot`: explicit [snapshot](#snapshot--dbsnapshot) for the iterator to read from.
 If no `snapshot` is provided and `db.supports.implicitSnapshots` is true, the database will create its own internal snapshot before returning an iterator.

 Lastly, an implementation is free to add its own options.